Be resourceful and solve problems

 All too often, parents of school-age children find themselves cast in the conflicting roles of positive and nurturing role models, academic subject specialists, and homework police.
 The tension that this creates between parents and their children can be one of the most trying aspects of parenting.

 My discovery of this divide came first as a teacher when my students’ parents were honest enough to share with me what was really going on in their homes.
 Later on, as a tutor, problems with helping their children with their homework were the principal concern I heard parents express.

-All tutors undergo an intensive interview process, including: an hour-long interview that includes scenario-based questions and mock tutoring sessions, a multi-state background check, and thorough conversations with references who have personal knowledge of each candidate’s teaching ability and style.
+All of our tutors undergo an intensive interview process, including: an hour-long interview that includes scenario-based questions and mock tutoring sessions, a multi-state background check, and thorough conversations with references who have personal knowledge of each candidate’s teaching ability and style.
 Several times each month we provide opportunities for tutors to engage in professional development through workshops, webinars, and individual trainings.